September 18-19, 2025

 Lyngby, Denmark

-Bringing together early career researchers, policy makers, university leaders and industry representatives the conference will foster discussions on the purpose-driven university, working culture and intersectoral mobility.
+Bringing together early-career researchers, policymakers, university leaders, and industry representatives, the conference will foster debate on topics like the purpose-driven university, diversity, workplace culture, and intersectoral mobility.

 Conference programme